temmyscope/modeltrait/README.md

-A Model Traits Package built on top of Doctrine's DBAL library, for extending and easing up the use of Doctrine's DBAL.
+A Model Traits Package built on top of Doctrine's DBAL library, for extending and easing up the use of Doctrine's DBAL while maintaining a sane level of simplicity.

+This is a lighter ORM Trait for developers that would prefer a light, capable and easy-to-use library instead of an Omnipotent Library.

 The ModelTrait should be used inside the Model Class of your project.
 It requires Doctrine's DBAL package.

 ## Installation